DavidHe1127/birds-supply-server/README.md

 The aim of this mini project is to familiarize myself with GraphQL and Relay Modern.

 ### TODO
- * Add start script to start mongodb as service
+ * Add start script to start mongodb as service (auto-start script done on mac)
  * Add subscriptions

 ### Tech stack